DNC head Tom Perez falsely claims Electoral College 'not a creation of the Constitution'

 Democratic National Committee chairman Tom Perez incorrectly stated "the Electoral College is not a creation of the Constitution" during a Tuesday night speech.

-"The Electoral College is not a creation of the Constitution," Perez said during a lectureat Indiana University Law School.
+"The Electoral College is not a creation of the Constitution," Perez said during a lecture at Indiana University Law School.
 "It doesn’t have to be there."

 The Electoral College, a mechanism for indirect election of the president created by the Founding Fathers as a compromise between smaller states and larger states, is clearly laid out in Article II of the Constitution: "Each State shall appoint, in such Manner as the Legislature thereof may direct, a Number of Electors, equal to the whole Number of Senators and Representatives to which the State may be entitled in the Congress."